-Phase 1 of this project has been supported by Community Connections with a Fairshare grant, the Garfield Weston Foundation, Great Yarmouth Borough Council, Norfolk County Council, Railway Heritage Trust Railway Paths, Asda, Abellio Greater Anglia Ltd., and finally Vauxhall Links, a voluntary organisation headed by Miriam Kikis who began a campaign many years ago for the bridge’s restoration, under the leadership of Miriam Kikis.
+Phase 1 of the project was supported by: Community Connections with a Fairshare grant; the Garfield Weston Foundation; Great Yarmouth Borough Council; Norfolk County Council; Railway Heritage Trust Railway Paths; Asda; Abellio Greater Anglia Ltd. Vauxhall Links also played a central role in the project, having campaigned for many years for the bridge’s restoration, under the leadership of Miriam Kikis.

-The Phase 1 restoration work has been carried out by the Moreton Partnership, a firm of conservation structural engineers, which has undertaken repairs to the metal work on the eastern span, installed a new cycle and footbridge were installed, old lead paint was blasted off and disposed of and the bridge was repainted in a traditional colour red.
+The Phase 1 restoration work was carried out by the Moreton Partnership, a firm of conservation structural engineers.
+Repairs to the metal work on the eastern span were undertaken, a new cycle and footbridge were installed, old lead paint was blasted off and disposed of and the bridge was repainted in a traditional red.

 Vauxhall Links is a community group which works to engage local people with the history of Vauxhall Bridge and other elements of Great Yarmouth’s transport heritage.
-The group was successful in an application to Heritage Lottery fund for an ‘All our Stories’ grant to deliver an exciting community based project celebrating the history of the town’s transport heritage and exploring the important role that bridges, waterways, railways and tramways have played in the town’s development.
-Vauxhall Links and Fair Share have also contributed funds to the project budget.
+The group was successful in an application to the Heritage Lottery Fund for an ‘All Our Stories’ grant to deliver an exciting community based project celebrating the history of the town’s transport heritage and exploring the important role that bridges, waterways, railways and tramways have played in the town’s development.